-The Marché de Noël takes places the last weekend in November through Christmas Eve (in 2016 the dates are November 25-December 31).
+The Marché de Noël takes places the last weekend in November through Christmas Eve (in 2019 the dates are November 22-December 30).
 There is no entrance fee; the event takes place throughout the town.
 You can download this free English guide “Strasbourg: Capital of Christmas” from the Strasbourg Tourism Office website.
 It has detailed info to all of the markets, events and activities around the Marché de Nöel so you can plan the best day to go and what you want to see during your short visit.
 If you can, try to avoid the weekends, when the markets and restaurants are most crowded.

 The TGV from the Paris Gare de L’Est station (in the 10th arrondissement) takes two hours and 20 minutes to get to Strasbourg.
 The earliest ones leave at 6:25am, but I recommend the 6:55am or 7:25am trains which arrive at 9:15am and 9:45am, ideal for a full day.
 Note: no cafés are open at or around the Gare de L’Est station before 6:30am, so don’t get there too early!
 The latest trains back to Paris leave Strasbourg at 8:16pmand 8:46pm and arrive at 10:35pm and 11:05pm.
 Get your SNCF tickets two months in advance (it’s not possible to reserve earlier) for the best deals from €25 each way; last-minute tickets tend to be €75-€95 each way.
 I use Trainline to get my tickets because they’re easier to use, but either one works.
-Note: I recommend getting the “print your tickets at home” option if you have a printer; if you need to pick them up at the station be SURE you pack the same credit card you used to make the payment or you won’t be able to retrieve your tickets.
+Note: I recommend getting the e-ticket “print your tickets at home” option if you have a printer; if you need to pick them up at the station be SURE you pack the same exact credit card you used to make the payment or you won’t be able to retrieve your tickets.

 What to Bring